zzt93/syncer/README.md

 ## Producer Data Source Config
-## TODO
-- Support set parent of ES
-- Row image format support?
-  - Add must appeared field restriction -- now only primary key
-  - Opt: keep only changed field in update event & primary key in delete event -- include must appear field
-- Join by query mysql?
-- Make all output channel strict

 - MySQL master connection
 - Mongo master connection

 ## Consumer Pipeline Config

 ### Input
-- MySQL master connection: specify the master want to listen to
+- MySQL master connection: specify the master wanting to listen to
-- Mongo master connection: specify the master want to listen to
+- Mongo master connection: specify the master wanting to listen to
 ### Filter

 - statement: implemented by Spring EL, can call all public method in `SyncData`